title image for how to mak gnome shoes and boots

 Apply glue to the sides and wrap the side piece around until it overlays the tongue piece.

-how to make Gnome shoes – add side fabric
+How to make Gnome Shoes and Boots – Adding fabric

 Add sole